Amit Rathi

 In this talk, we’d like to,

-- Show a demo of how it’d work for IT incident response (https://www.youtube.com/watch?v=vvLXSAHCGF8)
+- Show a demo of how it’d work - (https://www.youtube.com/watch?v=vvLXSAHCGF8)